 You take papers from your major area(s) of study and begin your first counselling placement.

 Plus three optional papers

-As part of this major you complete a minimum of 200 hours of counselling practice and 10 hours of external supervision.
-There will be an additional cost for the external supervision, which is required by the New Zealand Association of Counsellors.
+As part of this major you complete a minimum of 200 hours of counselling practice and 20 hours of supervision, along with 10 hours of cultural supervision as required by the New Zealand Association of Counsellors.
+Please note that there will be an additional cost for this supervision.

 There’s a growing need for health professionals to work with Māori.
 That’s why you can include Māori health papers as part of your study and develop the skills to work more effectively with Māori, an essential skill in the diverse health sector in Aotearoa New Zealand.

 Through these papers you gain access to Māori networks and become comfortable working with whānau and Māori communities.
 We encourage all students to include at least one Māori health paper.
 You don’t need to know te reo to enrol in the Māori health papers.